Strilanc/Strilanc.github.io/_posts/2017-08-28-shor-algorithm.md

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/code-monkey-time.png"/>

 This view is nice and simple, and makes it easy to see where there's silence and where something loud is happening.
-But this view is not very informative when you're trying to figure out *what* is loud.
+But this view is not very informative when you're trying to figure out *what* is being loud.
 To pick out fine details, you want something closer to our experience of sound: a [spectrogram](https://en.wikipedia.org/wiki/Spectrogram).

 Spectrograms show frequency information over time.